aw-reed/school/README.md

-this repository is full of all my labs for different courses during my time in university
+This repository is full of all my labs for different courses during my time at UC Merced!

 Discrete Mathematics (Python)